The George F. Baker Scholars Program

 If you have questions about the application process, please contact program coordinator Candace Mosely at email@example.com or 202-687-4744.

 One information session will be held in the fall semester and four information sessions will be held in the spring semester.
 Prospective applicants should plan to attend at least one of the information sessions.
-Below are the dates for the information sessions.
+Please check back for the dates of the information sessions.

 If you have any questions or concerns, please contact program coordinator Candace Mosely at firstname.lastname@example.org or 202-687-4744.